 TrackBack was a protocol for web sites to notify other web sites when they've posted a link to them (respectively).
-It was superseded by pingback, which itself has been superseded by the webmention protocol.
+It was a predecessor of pingback, which itself was a predecessor of the webmention protocol.

 Trackback uses RDF in HTML comments to provide an unnecessarily complex (having to parse a completely different format) and fragile (HTML comments get stripped all the time in processing, e.g. by search engines) method of discovery.
 Pingback abandoned such methods, instead using an HTTP link header or link tag with rel for discovery.